FridayMarch26th/FridayMarch26th.github.io/_notes/velocity-volumes.md

 ![The result](/assets/notes/velocity/velocity_poster.gif)

-Some solutions to a recent request for sending things along curves.
+A solution to a recent request for sending things along curves.

 The input geo we start with is here is the same as in [this example](/notes/tendrils).
 Cleaned up FSP generated curves provide a nice foundation for this effect.